-An Audible Original, written and performed by me, about autism, race, and the sacrifices mothers believe we need to make to give our children a chance at a good life.
+An Audible Original about autism, race, and the sacrifices mothers believe we need to make to give our children a chance at a good life.

 Target, Don’t Tell Me You ‘Stand With Black Families’

 Police intervened when my 13-year old son with autism hugged a Target employee.